This list of cities and towns are where the Syriac people lived in ancient and modern times

 Harkel: an ancient town in Palestine, whose location is unknown.

-Hardin: a village in the Batrun in Lebanon, about 18 miles Tripoli.
+Hardin: a village in the Batroun region in Lebanon, about 18 miles Tripoli.
+It might be thee first village to accept Christianity in Lebanon

 Hassaka: A city in Syria